 11 of 12

-In this pile the individual strands are tightly twisted and kinked, causing them to curl erratically across the surface of the carpet.
-This is a highly durable style that tends to hide dirt and wear, and is suitable for high traffic and commercial settings.
+The term frieze-cut pile refers to a carpet in which relatively long cut fibers are twisted together and kinked, causing them to curl erratically across the surface of the carpet.
+(This style is sometimes known as California shag.)
+This highly durable style tends to hide dirt and wear and is suitable for high-traffic and commercial settings.

 12 of 12